 Text Box and then amending the Internal Margins.
 The completed Shape can

-positioned anywhere on a worksheet and can then be copied and re-used on other
+be placed anywhere on a worksheet and can then be copied and re-used on other

 In order to save the Excel Shape as an image file, a visual basic program can copy the Shape to a Chart Object and

 save the object as a picture file.
 (Creating a chart object may seem peculiar

 Some trial and error testing is going to be required to find the best sizes